 - A Fool Goes Looking for Trouble (1:10-19; All of chapter 7)

 My mother used to make me memorize Proverbs 1:10-19 when I would hang out with the wrong people at the wrong time.
 Times may have changed, but the Proverb still provides wisdom from parents to youngsters.
 But adults can learn too.
 All of Proverbs chapter 7 tells an all-too-familiar story about a man looking for adulterous sex, and a woman looking for just such a man.
-These two find exactly what they’re looking for and are fraught with consequences.
+This kind of set up is common on sites like tubev.sex, and they lead to heavy temptation followed by slanderous results.
+As expected, these two find exactly what they’re looking for and are fraught with consequences.

 - A Fool Can’t Control His Mouth (10:14; 10:31-32; 13:3; 18:7-8; 18:13; 26:21; 29:20)

 Is there anything more deadly that the human tongue?
 Nothing sets off a war of words quicker than a person who hurls insults.
 Verbal abuse, assault, murder, low self esteem, suicide, adultery, and divorce have something in common – vicious words that fatally pierce the heart of another.
 There might be no more an important lesson to learn than this one.
 May we all do better at controlling our mouths.

 - A Fool Can’t Control His Temper (14:17; 19:3-4; 19:19; 21:7;25:28; 29:11)